equitable-equations/fqar/paper/joss.md

 Although floristic quality assessment dates back to the  1970s [@wilhelm1977], its use has expanded significantly in recent years, in large part due to the creation of a central data repository, [universalfqa.org](https://universalfqa.org/) [@freyman2016universal], where practitioners can easily upload site inventories, select an appropriate species database, and receive numeric assessments in .csv format.
 As of September, 2022, the site provided access to over xxx public assessments from more than 70 databases, covering much of the continental United States and parts of Canada.
 For instance, see [@ladd2015ecological] for Missouri, USA flora, and [@rericha] for flora of the Chicago, USA region.

-The `fqar` packages provides tools for downloading and extracting species inventories and assessment-level statistics from FQA reports, both individually and in batches.
+The `fqar` packages provides tools for downloading and analyzing floristic quality assessment data using R [@rcore]

 # Statement of need